rulewis/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

 # Delegate a subdomain

-To delegate a new subdomain, follow the steps below.
+Journey Optimizer allows you to fully delegate your subdomains to Adobe.
+By doing so, Adobe will be able to deliver messages as a managed service by controlling and maintaining all aspects of DNS that are required for delivering, rendering and tracking of email campaigns.

 >[!NOTE]
 >
->Note that you can delegate up to 10 subdomains (!!to confirm)
+>You can delegate up to 10 subdomains.
+>
+>The use of CNAMEs for subdomain delegation is currently not supported by Journey Optimizer.

+To delegate a new subdomain, follow the steps below:

 1. Access the **[!UICONTROL Message Configuration]** / **[!UICONTROL Subdomain delegation]** menu, then click **[!UICONTROL Delegate subdomain]**.